christiancioffi/ComicsAR/README.md

 - the total distance between the marker and the camera.
 The unit of measurement for positions and distances is **meters**.
 Both AR.js and MindAR.js use a world reference system centered on the camera—meaning the world moves relative to the camera.

-The estimated positions and distances are not very precise, they can differ by up to **10-20 cm** from the actual values.

 ## Technologies